 The Basque Clubs

-Primera Federación: Real Unión, SD Amorebieta, Real Sociedad B, Athletic Club B
+Primera Federación: Real Unión, Real Sociedad B, Sestao River

 Guide to Football in Andalusia

 Spain’s most populous region is home to more clubs in the top three tiers than any other.
 The Andalusian capital hosts Spain’s fiercest city derby with Real Betis and Sevilla fighting to be the pride of Seville.
-Malaga are largely viewed as the other big Andalusian club although there are a number of other sizable teams with Cadiz and Almeria also in the top flight for 2022/23.
+Malaga are often viewed as the other big Andalusian club but have fallen on very hard times while there are a number of other sizable teams in the region with Cadiz, Granada and Almeria also in the top flight for 2023/24.

 The Andalusian Clubs

-Primera Federación: Linares, San Fernando, Algeciras, Linense, Cordoba
+Primera Federación: Linares, Malaga, Cordoba, Granada B, Antequera, San Fernando, Algeciras, Atlético Sanluqueño, Recreativo Huelva

 Guide to Football in the Valencian Community